Asian factory activity hit by rising costs, Delta variant

 Manufacturing activity also shrank in Vietnam and Malaysia, the PMI July surveys showed.

+While still grappling with infections, easing restrictions helped India's factory activity bounced back in July as demand surged both at home and abroad.

-Once seen as a driver of global growth, Asian's emerging economies are lagging advanced economies in recovering from the pandemic's pain as delays in vaccine rollouts hurt domestic demand and countries reliant on tourism.
+Once seen as a driver of global growth, Asian's emerging economies are lagging their advanced peers in recovering from the pandemic's pain as delays in vaccine rollouts hurt domestic demand and countries reliant on tourism.

 (Reporting by Leika Kihara; Editing by Sam Holmes)